About: How to have more harmony

 Wisdom to know the difference.

-Rarely do we need a transcendent revelation to know God’s will—we just need to look within.
-In this way, we can continually, consciously surrender our will to God’s will, tuning into each moment and praying for the highest good for all concerned.
+Rarely do we need a dramatic revelation to know God’s will—we simply need to look within.
+By doing this, we can learn to consciously surrender our will to God’s will, tuning into each moment and praying for the highest good for all concerned.

 Next Chapter